rspeer/python-ftfy/README.md

     pip install ftfy

 (Or use `pip3 install ftfy` on systems where Python 2 and 3 are both globally installed and `pip` refers to Python 2.)

+If you use `poetry`, you can use ftfy as a dependency in the usual way (such as `poetry add ftfy`).

 ### Local development

 ftfy is developed using `poetry`.
 Its `setup.py` is vestigial and is not the recommended way to install it.

 [Install Poetry](https://python-poetry.org/docs/master/#installing-with-the-official-installer), check out this repository, and run `poetry install` to install ftfy for local development, such as experimenting with the heuristic or running tests.